RBEGamer/AtomicChess/src/src_atcqtui/README.md

 ### MODIFY QML COMPONENTS | SWITCHING BETWEEN MENUS

-Now its possible to react to user events, but the other direction, to send events to the gui is also needed.
+Now its possible to react to user events, but the other direction, to send events to the gui is needed.
 To display the current gamestate or switching between menus.

 The `visible` attributes of an element, defines if the element is visible on the ui or not.